Jeffery Paine: Major works

 In Father India (1998) Paine revealed the 20th Century Euro-American encounter with India through a different lens, in a new light.
 Through a series of dramatic biographies, extending from Lord Curzon and Gandhi through E. M. Forster and V. S. Naipaul, Paine showed that our everyday assumptions, what unquestioningly we take for granted about politics, religion, and psychology, often have entirely unexpected outcomes when they get immersed in a radically different culture.
 In the San Francisco Chronicle, the novelist Bharati Mukerjee called the work "groundbreaking" in how it gave a whole new understanding of modern India vis-à-vis the West.

 In Re-enchantment: Tibetan Buddhism Comes to the West (2004) Paine traced the historical story of how a religion, once dismissed as black magic and seemingly doomed after the Chinese conquest of Tibet, against all odds resurrected itself as a world religion and renovated itself along the cutting edge of spirituality.
 Harvey Cox of Harvard University and author of The Secular City, said, "This is just the book on Buddhism I had hoped someone would write but was afraid they never would."
 Scholars such as Robert Thurman and Huston Smith appraised it as the best book written on the subject.

 Paine followed Re-enchantment with Adventures with the Buddha (2005), which elucidated Buddhism not through teachings or theology but by how it got lived out on a day-to-day basis by Western practitioners from the early Alexandra David-Néel and Lama Govinda to the contemporary Sharon Salzberg and Michael Roach.
 Publishers Weekly called it a work of "genius, one that delights, informs, and fires the imagination."

-Most recently Paine published—19 years in the making—Enlightenment Town: Finding Spiritual Awakening in a Most Implausible Place.
-That small town, Crestone, Colorado, has become something almost unthinkable: the home to 25 different religions, representing nearly all the brand-name faiths of the world.
-Seeing them all cohabiting together allows us to understand, and put in perspective, what seeing them one by one never could.
-Writing about Enlightenment Town, bestselling author Howard Norman called Jeffery Paine “our most creative journalist-scholar of religion.”
+Most recently, Paine published Enlightenment Town: Finding Spiritual Awakening in a Most Implausible Place, a project spanning 19 years.
+The book focuses on Crestone, Colorado, a small town that is home to 25 different religious traditions representing different global faiths.
+Paine examines how these diverse groups coexist in a single community, offering a perspective on religious pluralism.

+The publication received praised from literary figures.
+Bestselling author Howard Norman described Paine as “our most creative journalist-scholar of religion.”
 Novelist Kate Wheeler added, “You won’t be able to resist…Jeffery Paine’s sly proposal that spiritual life can be both gentler and quite a bit wilder.”

 Paine's other works include the anthology he edited with Nobel Prize-winner Joseph Brodsky, The Poetry of Our World (2000), and in 2009 he was the writer of Huston Smith's memoirs Tales of Wonder.